MikolajRusin/football-vision-ai/README.md

 ### `Training DefDetrModel`

-`DefDetrModel` is a wrapper module built around the Hugging Face.
+`DefDetrModel` is a wrapper module built around the Hugging Face `DeformableDetrForObjectDetection` architecture.
 The implementation of DefDetrModel wrapper can be found in: `models/def_detr_model.py`
-`DeformableDetrForObjectDetection` architecture.
 The goal of this class is to provide a clean, unified interface for:

 - loading pretrained Deformable DETR models,